-- State funding portions of the budgets must match with totals given on the Application Face Sheet. - Staff, services, office space, or supplies shared across the various project budgets should be appropriately split (i.e.: 60%: 40%), and identifiable on the narrative and itemized budget forms. - All additional funds supporting this project must be included in the itemized budget in each line item, in Section 7 of the itemized budget form, and in the budget narrative.
+- State funding portions of the budgets must match with totals given on the Application Face Sheet. - Staff, services, office space, or supplies shared across the various project budgets should be appropriately split (i.e.: 60%: 40%), and identifiable on the narrative and itemized budget forms. - All additional funds supporting this project must be included in the itemized budget in each line item under "match" or "in-kind," in Section 7 of the itemized budget form under "Cash Funds," and in the budget narrative as appropriate.
 Additional funds include, but are not limited to, fees, local, federal, or other state funds supporting the project.
-Fees must be identified in Section 7 of the itemized budget form. - All amounts must be rounded to the nearest dollar. - Any funding from DCJS for specific purposes (i.e., PTCC, training) must be identified in the itemized and narrative budget.
+Fees must be identified in Section 7 of the itemized budget form. - All amounts must be rounded to the nearest dollar. - Any funding from DCJS for specific purposes (i.e., Salary increases, PTCC, and Training) must be identified in the itemized and narrative budget.